mikonprog/transactionDemo/README.md

 You need first to perform a transaction by calling ```/mkdemo/creditMoney``` API in order to populate transactions table to test the rest services

+###End to end tests

+Integration tests cover the basic functionality of transaction and monitoring services